If you love Starbuck’s Pumpkin Scones, you’ve got to give this copycat recipe a try! The double glaze gives them the sweetness they need!

 For the Cinnamon Glaze:

-- In mixer, using paddle attachment, mix flour, sugar, baking powder and spices.
+In mixer, using paddle attachment, mix flour, sugar, baking powder, baking soda, and spices.
 Add in cold butter cubes and mix until crumbly.
 Slowly add in pumpkin mixture and mix until thoroughly combined.
 Dough will be crumbly, so you'll need to mix with hands. if it's too sticky, add about 1/4 cup flour until you can manage it easily.

-- Divide dough in half, and form the dough into a 12x5 inch rectangle.
+Divide dough in half, and form the dough into a 12x6 inch rectangle.
 If it’s too sticky, using hands, mix in enough flour so it is easier to shape.
 I sprinkle my silpat (or counter) with about 1/4-1/2 cup flour).

 Cut dough into triangles by making three vertical cuts (you should now have 3 rectangles.
 Cut each of the rectangles by making an X, I use a pizza cutter.
 Then make ONE horizontal cut across the center.
 You should have 18 triangles.